 Application Anomaly Detection

 - If a tenant configures application security, a behavior firewall is enabled.
-Machine learning is centrally done in our control plane using inputs from logs and metrics from all distributed proxes for that tenant.
+Machine learning is centrally done in our control plane using inputs from logs and metrics from all distributed proxies for that tenant.
 AI models are then created to baseline different types of requests.
 This model then used for inference in the proxy’s request path to flag requests that deviate from the learned models.
 Request behavior is characterized by metrics such as request size, response size, and request to response latency.

 Time-series Anomaly Detection